WordPress Staging Environment: Guide to Creating a WordPress Staging Site

 1. Create a Subdomain

 - Once you create the folder, you’ll see the subdomain in the List of Current Subdomains section.
-Make sure to delete it from this section when you finish using the staging site.

 2. Copy Your WordPress Website Files to the New Subdomain